AustinIOI/AustinIOI/README.md

 👨‍🎓 Graduated with an M.S. in Computer Science from **Georgia Tech**, with a focus on system-level design for AI and compiler optimization.

 🧑🏻‍💼 I also served as a mentor/organization admin in the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) in 2024.

-🚀 **Curiosity:** I know nothing about the world, but I’m endlessly fascinated by how things work and how they can be better.